ansible/workshops/exercises/ansible_security/1.3-snort/README.md

         ids_rule_facts_filter: 'uricontent:"/etc/passwd"'
 ```

 And most importantly, we want to be able see what is actually found.
 The `ids_rule_facts` stores the data it collects as Ansible facts.
-Ansible facts are information individual to each host which can be used in further tasks.
+Ansible facts are information specific to each individual host which can be used in further tasks.
 Therefore, we add another task to output these facts.

 ```yaml
 ---